-- Danger -- Serious injuries and deaths from tree stand falls are increasingly common.
+- Dangerous -- Serious injuries and deaths from tree stand falls are increasingly common.

 Fitness For Hunters

-Every hunting season is marred by a rash of heart attacks.
-In fact, heart attacks take a higher toll than careless hunting practices.
-Walking while carrying gear, spotting and shooting at a deer, and dragging out a carcass can cause more stress than the heart can handle.
+Did you know every hunting season is marred by a rash of heart attacks?
+Heart attacks take a higher toll than careless hunting practices.
+Walking while carrying gear, spotting and shooting at a deer and dragging a carcass can cause more stress than the heart can handle.
 That's especially true if you are not physically active, smoke, have high blood pressure, elevated cholesterol or other health problems.

-Following are fitness tips recommended by the NYS Department of Health:
+Below are some activity facts and tips from the NYS Department of Health: